Goodbye to Remita as FG’s New Revenue Collection System Goes Live

 The federal government has unveiled a new revenue collection platform called the Treasury Management & Revenue Assurance System (TMRAS), the PUNCH reports.

-All of the federal revenue collections and payments across the MDAs, including the social security funds, special funds, trust funds and receipts from donor funds will now be processed on this platform, no longer Remita.
+All of the federal revenue collections and payments across the MDAs, including the social security funds, special funds, trust funds and receipts from donor funds will now be processed on this platform, not Remita.

 Recall that Remita is a popular electronic payment platform in Nigeria that facilitates seamless financial transactions for individuals, businesses, and government institutions and has been a long-time favourite.